-You may still use the UNIX email program made popular as Pine (actually the slightly newer "Alpine" variation) when you make an ssh connection to well.com to get and send your email.
-As of August 1, 2011, please type "alpine" or "!alpine" at the OK prompt to use this newer version of Pine to read and reply to mail.
+You may use the UNIX email program made popular as Pine (actually the slightly newer "Alpine" variation) when you make an ssh connection to well.com to get and send your email.
+As of August 1, 2011, please type "alpine" or "!alpine" at the OK prompt to read and reply to mail.
 It now sees the mail directly at our newest mail server at iris.well.com using a method called "IMAP."
-You will now have to provide a password whenever you re-open your Alpine window and re-connect to the mail server.
-If you want to use Alpine, sure to use IMAP settings with any other mail devices and machines going forward, because using both IMAP and POP at the same time can be destructive to your mail.
+You will now have to provide your password whenever you re-open your Alpine window and re-connect to the mail server.
+If you want to use Alpine, sure to also use IMAP settings with any other mail devices and machines going forward, because using both IMAP and POP at the same time can be destructive to your mail.

-What will I see when I launch alpine after the older server is retired?
+What will I see when I launch Alpine for the first time?

-What will I see when I launch alpine after the older server is retired?
+What will I see when I launch Alpine for the first time?

-You'll see a message that announces your upgrade to the Alpine version of Pine.
+You'll see a message that announces an upgrade.
 Hit return and get going.
 Go to Lists and select Remote folders to see (and access) your INBOX and other folders on the Zimbra server, if you have any set up there.

-The INBOX folder will now look like it is local, but those contents actually remain on the remote iris mail server.
-This can be a huge advantage as you can look at the same items later with any IMAP mail reader or by pointing your browser at iris.well.com and logging in to the web version of the Zimbra mailserver directly.
+The INBOX folder will now look like it is local, but those contents actually remain on the mail server.
+This can be a huge advantage as you can look at the same items later with any IMAP mail reader or by logging in to the web version of our Zimbra mailserver at iris.well.com directly.

-While the remote INBOX displays in the local Mail list, the other folders that are over at Zimbra will display in your Remote WELL folders list.
+While the remote INBOX displays in the local Mail list, the other folders that are over at iris.well.com will display in your Remote WELL folders list.

 We have moved your previous INBOX, if it was not empty, over into to the saved local files.
 You should see it there.

 You are now getting and sending mail on the iris.well.com server by using Alpine from the shell.